 Campaign Response Attribution (CRA) provides marketers with a credible alternative to Multi Touch Attribution (MTA).
-CRA is a real-time solution measuring the performance of live campaigns providing direction on how to optimize tactics and messages for greater conversion.
-CRA measures which elements of the program are working harder to drive response and offers a better currency than LTA for trading in any response-based media from traditional DR TV, through CTV and OTT to traditional Display and Search.
+CRA is a real-time solution measuring the performance of live campaigns providing direction on how to optimize marketing tactics and messages for greater conversion.
+CRA measures which elements of a brand's marketing efforts are working harder to drive response and offers a better currency than last-touch attribution for trading in any response-based media from traditional DR TV, through CTV and OTT to traditional Display and Search.

 CRA is a complement to MMM, the gold standard for measuring true incrementality and ROI, by offering a real-time solution to improve Marketing Effectiveness.

 Pending cookie deprecation and stricter privacy controls are limiting the ability of traditional multi touch attribution models to measure response based on individual click streams and 3rd party data.
 CRA offers a solution based on the most granular data available using reports at greater time frequencies and based on cohort cookie groups.

 Digital response media drives need for MTA solutions

 With the advent of multi-channel marketing, comes the need to measure the sales impact of inherently micro-focused digital media alongside more macro-oriented traditional advertising.
 Consequently, any analytical approach that aims to incorporate both elements inevitably involves a degree of data aggregation or disaggregation depending on whether we adopt a macro or a micro route.